-Home / Learning Center / Dollars & Sense: Is There Such a Thing as Good Debt?
+Home / Learning Center / What Is Good Debt vs Bad Debt?

 Dollars & Sense

+But not all debt is equal.
 While some financial gurus may advise that no debt is good debt, loans are sometimes necessary to pursue long-term goals, like buying a car or a house.
-It’s important to consider your situation, goals, and values to determine how to handle debt in your financial plan.
+So, what exactly does “good debt” mean?
+Here’s what you need to know about types of debt and how they may affect your financial health.

 What Is Bad Debt?